We spent August testing dozens of products: Here are 25 we loved | CNN Underscored

 Boll & Branch Waffle Terry Bath Towel ($58; bollandbranch.com)

 I am ashamed to say that I have never invested in a “nice” bath towel — until now.
 At $58 a piece, Boll & Branch’s Waffle Terry Bath Towel is ecologically produced, aesthetically pleasing and best of all, highly absorbent and super soft to the touch.
 It legitimately feels like I’m at the spa every time I use it.
-If you’re looking to level-up your bathroom experience this fall, you need this. — Stephanie Griffin, social media strategist
+If you’re looking to level up your bathroom experience this fall, you need this. — Stephanie Griffin, social media strategist

-Pumpkin spice lattes are back which means it’s basically fall.
-Sorry, I don’t make the rules.
+Pumpkin spice lattes are back, which means it’s basically fall.
+(Sorry, I don’t make the rules.)
 The Harvest Apple two-wick candle is the first fall scent I’ve found that truly hits all the right notes.
 It’s sweet without being too sweet.
 Spicy without being overwhelming.
 Subtle enough you can burn it all day, but strong enough it fills a room with ease.
 I’ll be stocking up this season before they all disappear. — Delaney Strunk, programming editor

 Brooklinen Linen Core Sheet Set (starting at $228.65, originally $269; brooklinen.com)

 This set of sheets has long been our pick for softest linen sheets, but I only just had a chance to feel them for myself — and they deliver.
-Linen is obviously the ideal fabric for sleeping in summer, and Brooklinen’s set manages to feel worn in like your favorite softest T-shirt, yet still super luxurious.
+Linen is obviously the ideal fabric for sleeping in summer, and Brooklinen’s set manages to feel worn in like your favorite softest T-shirt yet still super luxurious.
 Not to mention, the limited-edition ochre color I got is downright stunning!
 This is my first set of linen sheets, and as someone who prioritizes softness when it comes to any and all bedding, I think I made the right call. — Chelsea Stone, commerce editor

 The Dream Cloud Luxury Hybrid Mattress (starting at $699, originally $1,198; dreamcloudsleep.com)

-I prefer a firm mattress, while my partner appreciates one on the softer side, so finding a quality, mattress that we could both *finally* compromise on, was quite the accomplishment.
-The Dream Cloud Premier provides a ton of support, while also allowing the perfect amount of sinkage.
-The best part is, the memory foam in the top layers of the mattress help cut down on motion transfer, meaning, if you live with a restless sleeper like I do, you most definitely won’t feel a thing at night! — Stephanie Griffin, social media strategist
+I prefer a firm mattress, while my partner appreciates one on the softer side, so finding a quality mattress that we could both *finally* compromise on was quite the accomplishment.
+The Dream Cloud Premier provides a ton of support while also allowing the perfect amount of sinkage.
+The best part is, the memory foam in the top layers of the mattress help cut down on motion transfer, meaning if you live with a restless sleeper like I do, you most definitely won’t feel a thing at night! — Stephanie Griffin, social media strategist

 Atlas Tea Club (starting at $15 per month; atlasteaclub.com)

 While I’m primarily a coffee drinker, it was nice to switch up my method of caffeine intake when testing Atlas Tea Club.
 This service sends you delicious, single-origin tea leaves from a new country around the globe every month.
-Plus, each box comes with an informative card that not only tells you how to perfectly brew your new tea, but also has covers the tea history of the country that month. — Kai Burkhardt, associate editor
+Plus, each box comes with an informative card that not only tells you how to perfectly brew your new tea but also covers the tea history of the country that month. — Kai Burkhardt, associate editor

 Katchy Indoor Insect Trap ($39.79; amazon.com)

 I wish I never had to buy this, but I’m so glad I did!
-After dealing with pesky fruit flies around the soil in my new fiddle-leaf fig plant, I needed to find a way to safely-yet-efficiently get rid of them.
+After dealing with pesky fruit flies around the soil in my new fiddle-leaf fig plant, I needed to find a way to safely yet efficiently get rid of them.
 All I needed to do was plug it in and let the device go to work for me; the UV light attracts the bug to the trap, and the fan — which makes zero noise — sucks it in and traps it.
 I’m shocked (and slightly grossed out) at how many bugs it has caught in just a few short days of using it. — Stephanie Griffin, social media strategist

 Cloud Paper Tree-Free Toilet Paper ($29.99; cloudpaper.co)

 Honestly, think about how much toilet paper you use each day, let alone each year — especially if you don’t own a bidet.
-If you’re interested in a more eco-friendly solution to your bowels, consider getting your hands on Cloud Paper’s tree-free toilet paper that’s made with 100% ultra-soft bamboo.
-It’s 3-ply, so it’s pretty strong.
+If you’re interested in a more eco-friendly solution to your bowels, consider getting your hands on Cloud Paper’s tree-free toilet paper that’s made with 100% ultrasoft bamboo.
+It’s three-ply, so it’s pretty strong.
 I’m normally an ultra-soft kinda gal, but this still felt pleasant to use — so much so that I forgot which rolls were which.
-Even better: The toilet paper’s packaging is 100% plastic free, recyclable, compostable and can be delivered as a subscription every few months.
+Even better: The toilet paper’s packaging is 100% plastic-free, recyclable, compostable and can be delivered as a subscription every few months.
 For only $30, you get 24 rolls, which we think is a pretty good deal.
 Pro tip: The Bamboo Paper Towels are great too. — Kiana Murden, associate lifestyle editor

 Whynter ICM-201SB Upright Automatic Ice Cream Maker ($324.55; amazon.com)

 After testing all sorts of ice cream makers for weeks, this one is definitely my favorite to use.
-It’s upright structure means that it takes up much less space than other ice cream makers I tested, and you don’t have to pre-freeze anything.
+Its upright structure means that it takes up much less space than other ice cream makers I tested, and you don’t have to pre-freeze anything.
 Just pour in your ice cream mix and watch the machine churn.
 Making ice cream with this machine is quick and easy, which came in handy during the disgustingly hot and humid New York summer. — Kai Burkhardt, associate editor

 Canopy Diffuser ($90; getcanopy.com)

 I am the most forgetful person ever when it comes to cleaning my devices.
 So I was super happy when my personal favorite brand, Canopy, recently launched a waterless aroma diffuser.
-Besides literally never having to clean it, the diffuser diffuses up to 400-square-feet and features three fan speeds, so you can control your aroma experience.
-It’s also small enough to bring with you from room-to-room, or even the office or a hotel room if you want to feel more at home. — Stephanie Griffin, social media strategist
+Besides literally never having to clean it, the diffuser diffuses up to 400 square feet and features three fan speeds, so you can control your aroma experience.
+It’s also small enough to bring with you from room to room, or even the office or a hotel room if you want to feel more at home. — Stephanie Griffin, social media strategist

 Cozy Earth Bamboo Sheet Set (starting at $255.20, originally $319; cozyearth.com)

 I live by the mantra that anything that’s good enough for Oprah is good enough for me, and that’s especially true when it comes to these sheets.
-Oprah’s touted Cozy Earth as being her favorite soft goods brand of all time for years now, and so of course I had to get them too.
+Oprah has touted Cozy Earth as being her favorite soft goods brand of all time for years now, and so of course I had to get them too.
 Before I tried these I was totally devoted to linen, but now I honestly cannot imagine sleeping on anything else.
 They’re made of a yummy bamboo fabric that really does feel like silk.
 Wrap yourself in them for one night and you’ll wake up feeling like you just slept at a 5-star hotel…and not just a studio apartment in Brooklyn.
 My only wish is that they came in other color options, but I’m sure those will come soon enough. — Rachel Lubitz, lifestyle editor

 Beauty